els-pnw/pytest_marker_bugzilla/README.md

 bug_status not in ['NEW', 'ASSIGNED', 'ON_DEV'] means the bug is in a state ready for QE and the test will be run and reported on.

+Please feel free to contribute by forking and submitting pull requests or by submitting feature requests or issues to [issues][githubissues]

 ## Requires
   * pytest >= 2.2.3
   * python-bugzilla >= 0.6.2